Welcome to the Digital Archive of the Hidden Galleries Project

 Using the Hidden Galleries digital collection:

-What is searchable?
-The entries can be searched by religious community, country, location or security agency using the search function and tags.
-The collection is organised by item and by item set.
-The entries indicate the extent and nature of the material to be found in a given archive folder but only provide digital images of a selection of the materials.
+What information do entries contain?
+The entries indicate the extent and nature of the material to be found in a given archive folder and offer some key historical context.
+They provide a sample of the material and visual aspects of religion in a given file in the form of digital images.
 The quality of the images is highly variable, which is due to the different reproduction possibilities available at the various archives.

-How to use this collection?
-The entries give the full archival reference for materials and provide links to the relevant archive webpages (where available) or the contact details of the archive.
-In order to access the full materials, researchers will need approach the relevant archival institution.
+How to use the collection?
+The entries give a full archival reference for materials and provide links to the relevant archive webpages (where available) or the contact details of the archive.
+In order to access the full materials, researchers will need to approach the relevant archival institution.
 When referencing the written materials or the images in this digital collection please use the Bibliographical citations at the end of each entry.
-For example: Iuliana Cindrea, "Small icon belonging to Romanian Old Calendarist believer," http://hiddengalleries.eu/digitalarchive/s/en/item/224, accessed on 12 February 2019.
+As of April 2019, the archive contains materials from the following institutions:

 Copyright.
-The images presented here are not for reproduction in published works, the copyright resides with the relevant archival institutions.
+The images presented here are not for the purpose of reproduction in published works, the copyright resides with the relevant archival institutions.